tannakartikey/tannakartikey.github.io/faq.md

 **How do you get clients?**
 I am often referred by previous clients.
 I also get work from [LinkedIn](https://www.linkedin.com/in/tannakartikey/), [Upwork](https://www.upwork.com/freelancers/~01393c9ea8f23bfff3), and even [Twitter](https://twitter.com/@tannakartikey)

+**What do you do when you are between projects?**
+It is the best time to pay full attention and learn something.
+You can also contribute to open-source, improve your profile, and work on personal projects.
+I prefer to do all of them.

 [comment]: <> (**How does your working envrionment look like?**)
 [comment]: <> (**What is your biggest achievement?**)